 Electrical upgrades are also commonly required to install solar panels at residential properties.
 These electrical upgrades can include upgrading or replacing the main service panel.
-The cost of upgrading the main service panel from 100 amps to 200 amps,

-&lt;sup>1 Replacing Your Roof?
-It's a Great Time to Add Solar a common electrical upgrade needed for solar, ranges between \$1,000 and \$3,000,4 with an average of approximately \$2,000, depending on the initial size of the service panel and the location of the home within the state.
-The average cost for a meter and riser upgrade, another common electrical upgrade needed for solar installation, ranges between \$500 and \$1,700.5
+The cost of upgrading the main service panel from 100 amps to 200 amps, a common electrical upgrade needed for solar, ranges between \$1,000 and \$3,000, with an average of approximately \$2,000, depending on the initial size of the service panel and the location of the home within the state.
+The average cost for a meter and riser upgrade, another common electrical upgrade needed for solar installation, ranges between \$500 and \$1,700.
+Other costs associated with electrical upgrades may include required permit fees, meter and riser replacement, main service panel grounding, and water grounding.